KiltedCode/khandaria-campaign/sessions/2022/2022-03-03-planning-undead-parties.md

 have seen invisibility and illusions go away once close enough
 don't think anti magic, but more like a projected true sight

-`Guros` talks about a scrying war going on between armies
+`Gurrus` talks about a scrying war going on between armies
 a lot of protection on each side between **detect scrying** and **nondetection**
 most occur at night when not moving, because takes an hour
 **slyvan hideway** makes extra dimensional space, which would give bonus against scrying